dart-code-checker/dart-code-metrics/doc/metrics/cyclomatic-complexity.md

 # Cyclomatic Complexity

+> **DEPRECATED!** Information on this page is out of date.
+You can find the up to date version on our [official site](https://dartcodemetrics.dev/docs/metrics/cyclomatic-complexity).

 Number of linearly independent paths through a block of code.
 Conditional operators or loops increases the number of paths in a code.
 The more paths, the higher the number of test cases that need to be implemented.
 The metric complies with McCabe's original definition:

 * Methods have a base complexity of 1.